Off-grid camping is very popular, but most RVers want all the comforts of home when boondocking, including running the air conditioner in hot weather.

 A 50 amp RV plug can deliver a maximum of 12,000 watts or 12 kW.

-If you want to install 300-watt solar panels, you need to divide this number into your wattage total to know how many panels to buy.
+If you want to install 300-watt solar panels, you need to divide this number by your wattage total (see below for example) to know how many panels to buy.

 For example, you want a total of 3,600 watts (or 3.6 kW) of power for your 30-amp travel trailer or motorhome.